Tim Elmore: Leadership & Keynote Speaker

-Dr. Tim Elmore is a leading authority on how to understand the next generation and prepare tomorrow’s leaders today.
-He is a best-selling author, international speaker, and president of Growing Leaders, a nonprofit that helps develop emerging leaders under the philosophy that each child is born with leadership qualities.
+Dr. Tim Elmore, founder of Growing Leaders, is a leading authority on how to understand the next generation and prepare tomorrow’s leaders today.
+He is a best-selling author and international speaker, who helps develop emerging leaders under the philosophy that each child is born with leadership qualities.

 - Create students who take initiative to improve their school’s culture.

 - Enable teachers and parents to understand why today’s teens act the way they do.

 - Correct crippling parenting styles and disengaging teaching styles.

 - Gain the attention of a younger generation so that they listen.